Walnut356/Walnut356.github.io/content/posts/lldbs-typesystems-pt-2/index.md

 This isn't *too* dissimilar to `PdbAstBuilder`'s methods so I should be able to just wrap it later on.

-Past that, the way I like to handle these poorly documented exploratory projects is to have \<br that compiles and runs\> as often as possible.
+Past that, the way I like to handle these poorly documented exploratory projects is to have \<something that compiles and runs\> as often as possible.
 With things like the Starcraft Simulator where I'm more confident in how the fundamental pieces work, I'm more willing to spend time making plans and I don't mind long stretches of time without running the program.

 With something like this though?
 There's nothing worse than spending dozens of hours thinking a struct or function or piece of data works a specific way, using it all over, and then finding out it actually does something subtly different.
 It very quickly turns 1 refactor into 17 refactors.
 I want to be able to check what something does as soon as I can, make adjustments immediately (or put in a `// TODO`), and be confident in my understanding of each piece of code at every step along the way.